- Leadership Team

 As members of the LGN community, we work together to develop and strengthen our lean thinking capabilities to create value for our customers and ensure the success of our organizations.

 - Action research

 - Education programs developed by lean thought leaders

-- Participation in annual Board of Directors and regional team meetings
+- Participation in an annual network-wide meeting and regional team meetings

 - Participation in institute site visits

 - Co-learning partners to observe project and improvement work